 The Endurance of Love

-Forthcoming in an anthology about Pat Conroy, published by his imprint at USC press, Story River Books
+An anthology about Pat Conroy, published by his imprint at USC press, Story River Books

 “For a long time, I thought I was born into a mythology instead of a family.” – Pat Conroy